eclipse/vorto/website/content/userguide/import_model.md

 ## Prerequisite

-If any user who needs to import any model(s), he/she need to be logged in to the Vorto repository.
+The user must be a logged in user to carry out the import function.

 ## Steps to Import any type of model

-* Let's say that the user uses any text editor and using the DSL documentations comes up with a new models, example: <filename>.<extensions>, and wants to have it into the repository.
+* Let's say that the user uses any 3rd party editor and with the DSL documentations comes up with a new model(s) and wants to have it into the repository.
 He/She needs to do the following two steps

 1. Select and upload model for validation
 2. Decide to Import the validated model

-> Extensions could be: mapping, .infomodel, .type, .fbmodel
+> The file name extensions could be: _.mapping_, _.infomodel_, _.type_, _.fbmodel_

 ### Steps to select and upload model (in our case: function block model with .fbmodel)